ibdao/react-jobly/README.md

 # Jobly is a job searching application built using Create-React-App.

+# To Get Jobly running on your local machine...
+Please clone this repository and <a href='https://github.com/ibdao/react-jobly-backend'> react-jobly-backend repository.

+Please create a PSQL database named: 'jobly' using jobly.sql from the backend repo.
+From commandline this can be done by : createdb -f jobly.sql

 ## Available Scripts

 In the project directory, you can run: